-Higher Flow Rates
+Higher Groundwater Sampling Flow Rates

-When larger purge volumes are required, Solinst Bladder Pumps can deliver flow rates up to 1.5 L/min.
+When larger groundwater purge volumes are required, Solinst Bladder Pumps can deliver flow rates up to 1.5 L/min.

 Alternatively, a Solinst Stainless Steel Double Valve Pump (DVP) is an option.
-These pneumatic drive DVPs can provide higher flow rates and sample from greater depths than most bladder pumps.
+These pneumatic drive DVPs can provide higher flow rates and sample from greater depths than most Bladder Pumps.

-Flow rates of the Solinst Bladder Pump and the Double Valve Pump compare favourably with published data for similar types and sizes of pumps, under similar conditions.
+Flow rates of the Solinst Bladder Pump and the Double Valve Pump compare favourably with published data for similar types and sizes of pumps under similar conditions.

 For example: